roop/citron/docs/index.md

 ## Features

-Parsers generated with Citron are:
+Parsers made with Citron are:

   - **Swifty**

-    Citron encapsulates parsing-related data and functions into a parser class, and uses protocols and generics to provide a Swifty interface for parsing and lexing.
+    Citron encapsulates parsing-related data and functions into a parser class, and uses protocols and generics to provide a Swift-friendly interface for parsing and lexing.

   - **Reentrant**